August-B-F/cube-app/README.md

 ## License

-This project is licensed for **educational and non-commercial use** only.
-You’re welcome to fork, adapt and share—please retain attribution to Alberto Frigo.
+This project is licensed for educational and non-commercial use only.
+You’re welcome to fork, adapt and share.
+Please retain attribution to Alberto Frigo.
 ---

 ## Contact